Azure/PSRule.Rules.Azure/docs/en/rules/module.md

 [Azure.Storage.Name](Azure.Storage.Name.md) | Storage Account names should meet naming requirements. | Awareness [Azure.Template.ParameterFile](Azure.Template.ParameterFile.md) | Use ARM template parameter files that are valid. | Important
 [Azure.Template.ParameterScheme](Azure.Template.ParameterScheme.md) | Use an Azure template parameter file schema with the https scheme. | Awareness
+[Azure.Template.ParameterStrongType](Azure.Template.ParameterStrongType.md) | Set the parameter value to a value that matches the specified strong type. | Awareness
 [Azure.Template.ParameterValue](Azure.Template.ParameterValue.md) | Specify a value for each parameter in template parameter files. | Awareness
 [Azure.Template.TemplateFile](Azure.Template.TemplateFile.md) | Use ARM template files that are valid. | Important [Azure.Template.TemplateSchema](Azure.Template.TemplateSchema.md) | Use a more recent version of the Azure template schema. | Awareness